fum-cs/fds/docs/intro-linear-algebra.md

 ## Linear mappings

-Now we have covered the basics of vectors and matrices, we are ready to introduce the idea of a linear mapping. **Linear mappings**, also known as *linear transformations* and *linear functions*, indicate the correspondence between vectors in a vector space $\textit{V}$ and the same vectors in a different vector space $\textit{W}$.
+Now we have covered the basics of vectors and matrices, we are ready to introduce the idea of a linear mapping. **Linear mappings**, also known as *linear transformations* and *linear functions*, indicate the correspondence between vectors in a vector space $$\textit{V}$$ and the same vectors in a different vector space $$\textit{W}$$.
 This is an abstract idea.
 I like to think about this in the following manner: imagine there is a multiverse as in Marvel comics, but instead of humans, aliens, gods, stars, galaxies, and superheroes, we have *vectors*.
 In this context, a linear mapping would indicate the *correspondence* of entities (i.e., planets, humans, superheroes, etc) *between universes*.
 Just imagine us, placidly existing in our own universe, and suddenly a *linear mapping* happens: our entire universe would be transformed into a different one, according to whatever rules the linear mapping has enforced.
 Now, switch *universes* for *vector spaces* and *us* by vectors, and you'll get the full picture.

 So, linear mappings transform vector spaces into others.
 Yet, such transformations are constrained to a spefic kind: **linear ones**.
-Consider a linear mapping $\textit{T}$ and a pair of vectors $\bf{x}$ and $\bf{y}$.
+Consider a linear mapping $$\textit{T}$$ and a pair of vectors $$\bf{x}$$ and $$\bf{y}$$.
 To be valid, a linear mapping must satisfies these rules:

 $$
 \begin{matrix}